 - Extravasation should always be grade 4 on the infiltration scale.
-This includes any amount of vesicant, blood product, or irritant. - Incidence is similar for peripheral and central line administration - Risk factors, such as fragile vessels, location of peripheral iv, or catheter integrity are things to consider - Antidotes may be used; refer to clinical resources for guidance, and obtain order if indicated - Many non-chemotherapy agents have vesicant properties (e.g. Dopamine, Epinephrine, Gentamycin, Mannitol) - Extravasation is still possible, even in the presence of a positive blood return.
+This includes any amount of vesicant, blood product, or irritant. - Incidence is similar for peripheral and central line administration - Risk factors, such as fragile vessels, location of peripheral iv (e.g. areas of flexion), or catheter integrity are things to consider - Antidotes may be used; refer to clinical resources for guidance, and obtain order if indicated [Link to new Extravasation policy] - Many non-chemotherapy agents have vesicant properties (e.g. Dopamine, Epinephrine, Gentamycin, Mannitol) - Extravasation is still possible, even in the presence of a positive blood return.